Saturn: The Stern Master Of Karma And The Gatekeeper Of Liberation

 Shani is the son of Surya (the Sun God) and Chhaya (Shadow).
 This parentage sometimes leads to a strained relationship with his father.
 He is the elder brother of Yama, the Hindu God of Death and Justice.
 While Shani delivers justice during one's lifetime, Yama judges after death.

-Saturn is also the planet of restriction, only to keep one humble and work within the limitations one needs to be in order to ultimately safeguard the outcome destined.
+Saturn is also the planet of restriction, only to keep one humble and working within the limitations one needs to be in order to ultimately safeguard the destined outcome.

-It takes almost 2.5 years to transit through one sign and rules over the houses of karma and gain being Capricorn and Aquarius.
-It exalts in the sign of Libra, which tells that for maintaining balance in one’s life, one needs to work really hard for it, and debilitates in Aries, in the sign of Mars who has no boundaries, contrary to the energies of Saturn.
+It takes almost 2.5 years to transit through one sign and rule over the houses of karma and gain, being Capricorn and Aquarius.
+It exalts in the sign of Libra, which tells that for maintaining balance in one’s life, one needs to work really hard for it, and debilitates in Aries, in the sign of Mars, who has no boundaries, contrary to the energies of Saturn.

 It expresses its energy through its nakshatras—Pushya, Anuradha, and Uttara Bhadrapada—falling in the moksha trine, implicating its nature to detach from everyone and everything to attain salvation.